-Although their career was short lived and, only releasing two full-length albums during their early '90s hey day, Jellyfish have gone on to influence a host of like minded artists, whilst securing the kind of cult status bestowed upon, so many of, their heroes.
+Although their career was short-lived and they only released two full-length albums, Jellyfish have gone on to influence a host of like-minded artists, whilst securing the kind of cult status bestowed upon so many of their heroes.

-Jellyfish formed around the talents of former Beatnik Beach members singer/songwriter/drummer Andy Sturmer and keyboard player/multi-instrumentalist Roger Manning.
-Manning and Sturmer became a songwriting team whilst writing material for Beatnik Beach's upcoming second album.
-The songs were rejected by Beatnik Beach's leader (bassist and singer Chris Ketner) who preferred the band to concentrate on his own material.
-Consequently Sturmer and Manning quit Beatnik Beach together to pursue their own project.
+Jellyfish formed around the talents of former Beatnik Beach members, singer/songwriter/drummer Andy Sturmer and keyboard player/multi-instrumentalist Roger Manning.
+Manning and Sturmer became a songwriting team whilst writing material for a planned second Beatnik Beach album.
+Their songs were rejected by Beatnik Beach's leader (bassist and singer Chris Ketner) whose preference was for the band to concentrate on his own material.
+Consequently Sturmer and Manning quit Beatnik Beach to pursue their own project.

-When Sturmer and Manning were forming Jellyfish, the search for a guitarist to record the final tracks led them to former Three O'Clock singer/songwriter/guitarist Jason Falkner .
+When recruiting for Jellyfish, the search for a guitarist led Sturmer and Manning to Jason Falkner, formerly of The Three O'Clock.
 Falkner joined for the recording of their debut album.